slankas/VisualizationCode/kaggle/README.md

 # Kaggle Data Science and Machine Learning Surveys
 This directory contains the data and a variety of notebooks from Kaggle's Data Science and Machine Learning Surveys in 2017, 2018, and 2019.

-All of these notebooks demonstrate Storytelling with Data using a variety of different charts.
+The included notebooks demonstrate explanatory data analysis using a variety of different charts.
 Some of these charts are extremely well-executed.
 In other cases, the charts can be improved or a different chart type used.

 ## Datasets
 | Year | URL | License |